Gustavo Gotti: Career

 on the striker for his well performance and decides to give him another chance as a starter vs Guarani Antonio Franco in the last game of 2014, Gotti did not fail and scored his 5th goal for the club on a 2–1 win for Instituto.
 In 2015, he scored his penalty kick against Belgrano de Cordoba to advance on the Copa Argentina.
 On May 31, he scored his most celebrated goal against Douglas Haig in the last minute of the game at Alta Cordoba home stadium which meant the 3-2 winning score.
 He scored once more on the victory of his team 2 to 0 against Club Sportivo Estudiantes off a corner kick.
 He later scored vs Los Andes twice, Patronato, Juventud Unida, Gimnasia de Jujuy, and Club Sportivo Estudiantes finishing with 9 goals in the 2015 season.
-In 2016, he scored the winning goal (2-1) at Estadio Mario Alberto Kempes in a pre-season match vs Talleres de Cordoba.
+In 2016, he scored the winning goal (2–1) at Estadio Mario Alberto Kempes in a pre-season match vs Talleres de Cordoba.

+In 2023, Gotti played for Cobreloa in the Primera B de Chile, winning the league title and getting promotion to the top division.
+The next season, he switched to Rangers de Talca.
+He returned to Cobreloa in 2025.